Russian Trolls Duped Global Media Thousands of Times

 The resulting samples provide a sharper picture than the raw numbers and percentages that the social media platforms released to Congress.
 And it reveals in greater depth how high-powered Americans may have unwittingly retweeted and shared the content, which was shared by a wide range of users with a spectrum of political leanings.

-These bold-faced names, along with lesser known but influential Twitter accounts, didn't necessarily make the content go viral — and we can only guess as to why a certain person retweeted a post: perhaps to support a message, or to criticize or satirize it.
+These bold-faced names, along with lesser known but influential Twitter accounts, didn't necessarily make the content go viral — and we can only guess as to why a certain person retweeted or engaged with a post: perhaps to support or criticize a message, or just as part of what they thought was regular Twitter conversation. .
 As innumerable Twitter bios trumpet, "retweets do not equal endorsements."

 But by engaging with the troll accounts, these public figures unwittingly amplified the magnitude, velocity and reach of this Kremlin-linked propaganda.
 They lent it their luster and credence.